junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science and Technology, Transportation and Infrastructure, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science and Technology, Transportation and Infrastructure, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-31 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science and Technology, Transportation and Infrastructure, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-08-01 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2007-08-01 — Referred to the Subcommittee on Highways and Transit.
+- 2007-08-01 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2007-08-03 — Committee on Oversight and Government discharged.
+- 2007-08-03 — Committee on Oversight and Government discharged.
+- 2007-08-03 — Committee on Science and Technology discharged.
+- 2007-08-03 — Committee on Science and Technology discharged.
+- 2007-08-03 — Committee on Transportation discharged.
+- 2007-08-03 — Committee on Transportation discharged.
+- 2007-08-03 — Placed on the Union Calendar, Calendar No. 193.
+- 2007-08-03 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-306, Part I.
+- 2007-08-03 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+110-306, Part I.